-- Observe quality technical design at preparation stage and quality assurance and review of project documents prior to approval for financing; - Allow for longer durations of emergency projects to ensure sustainable results; - Insist on built-in outcome-oriented monitoring and evaluation systems to ensure quality progress reporting based on realistic work plans, and the intervention logic including indicators of the logframe.
+- ✓ Observe quality technical design at preparation stage and quality assurance and review of project documents prior to approval for financing; - ✓ Allow for longer durations of emergency projects to ensure sustainable results; - ✓ Insist on built-in outcome-oriented monitoring and evaluation systems to ensure quality progress reporting based on realistic work plans, and the intervention logic including indicators of the logframe.

+II.
 Introduction

-1.1 Reasons, Timing and Members of the Evaluation
+2.1 Reasons, timing and members of the evaluation

-An independent evaluation was carried out on the Promotion of Cottage Industries in Rural and Urban Areas Project, sometimes referred to as Cottage I, in late 2007.
+- 1. An independent evaluation has been carried out on the Promotion of Cottage Industries in Rural and Urban Areas Project, sometimes referred to as Cottage I, in late 2007.
 The reasons to launch an evaluation of this project are manifold: The project's approach is replicated in several areas in Iraq and the Government of Iraq (GOI), UNIDO and FAO want to draw lessons from this project for the cottage industry projects which have just started or are in the process of being formulated.
 Secondly, the effects on the beneficiaries have not been studied so far, and no systematic evidence has been collected that objectives have been achieved and impact on beneficiaries is realized.
-Thirdly a number of issues were identified which needed investigation3.

-The evaluation took place towards the end of the three year implementation phase.
+Thirdly a number of issues were identified which needed investigation3. - 2.
+The evaluation has taken place towards the end of the three year implementation phase.
 The exercise started in June and ended in early November 2007.
-The reason for the long duration is the methodology that had to be followed as explained below.
+The reason for the long duration is the methodology that had to be followed as explained below. - 3.
 The evaluation was conducted by an independent team consisting of two international evaluators (authors of this report), one representing UNIDO the other representing FAO.
 In addition it had three Iraqi national members, one of them was nominated by the GOI, and the other two were consultants recruited through UNIDO in consultation with FAO.

-1.2 Evaluation Approach
+2.2 Evaluation approach

-The work was carried out at the places of residence of the two international consultants, in Rome (briefing) and Vienna (debriefing), and in the Project Office in Amman (two separate visits, one in June 2007 and the other in September 2007, to meet the project management team and attend a Steering Committee Meeting).
-The field survey interviews in Thi-Qar Governorate took place at vocational training centres (VTCs) in Nassriya, at associations' production sites, at workshops where beneficiaries found employment, at beneficiaries' homes and in their businesses.
-No visits were made to ministries in Iraq or other UN agencies.
+- 4. The work was carried out at the places of residence of the two international consultants, in Rome (briefing) and Vienna (debriefing), and in the Project Office in Amman (two separate visits, one in June 2007 and the other in September 2007, to meet the project management team and attend a Steering Committee Meeting).
+The field survey interviews in Thi-Qar Governorate took place at vocational training centers (VTCs) in Nassriya, at associations' production sites, at workshops where beneficiaries found employment, at beneficiaries' homes and in their businesses.
+No visits were made to ministries in Iraq or other UN agencies. - 5.
+Many documents were consulted which have been attached as an Annex III in this report.
+The more important ones include: a report on a rural household survey in Iraq conducted by FAO at the end of 2003, the project document, the inter-agency agreement, the work plan of February 2005, the needs assessment study, the semi-annual progress reports, the minutes of project steering committee meetings, the end-of-assignment report by the first Chief Technical Advisor (CTA) and the self-evaluation report by the UNIDO Project Manager (PM). - 6.
+A range of stakeholders were met such as the PM, the CTA, the National Project Coordinator (NPC), the Italian Government representative in the PSC, the Task Manager of Cluster 5, representatives of the three Iraqi ministries in the PSC, namely the Ministry of Planning and Development Cooperation (MPDC), the Ministry of Labor and Social Affairs (MOLSA) and the Ministry of Agriculture MOA), technical and operations officers in FAO, international consultants, project staff in the Amman Office, directors of VTCs, trainers,